Quantum Many-Body Simulations of Catalytic Metal Surfaces: Main

 We validate the efficiency and accuracy of FEMION using several notoriously challenging benchmarks: cohesive energies of bulk Li and Al, CO adsorption on Cu(111), and~\ce{H2} desorption from Cu(111).
 Our results achieve chemical accuracy while maintaining robustness in metallic systems, where conventional approaches and previous embedding methods often lack intrinsic accuracy or suffer from numerical instability~\cite{COPtpuzzle,cohenInsightsCurrent2008a,sunQuantumEmbedding2016}.
+Beyond these benchmarks, we apply FEMION to resolve a recently reported conundrum: the apparent violation of the ten-electron count rule in 3d transition-metal-doped single-atom alloys (SAAs)~\cite{schumannTenelectronCountRule2024}.
+While standard DFT captures the overall trend, its inadequate description of electron correlation shifts the minimum away from the expected ten-electron value.
+Our many-body treatment corrects this discrepancy, recovering the rule in quantitative detail.
 This work thus establishes a scalable and systematically improvable path for the \textit{ab initio} modeling of complex catalytic reactions.